Lycée Français de New York Lycée Français de New York

 Lycée Français de New York

-The mission of the independent French-English college-preparatory day school is to provide an excellent bilingual education that prepares its students to be critical thinkers, innovators, and leaders.
+The independent French-English college-preparatory day school strives to provide an superior bilingual education that prepares its students to be critical thinkers, innovators, and leaders.

 Shaping Today's Students, Molding Tomorrow's Leaders